 - Soothe Dry, Itchy Legs

-Itchy skin on the legs is often caused by dryness – moisturizing regularly can help combat dry skin and minimize resulting itchiness.
+Itchy skin on the legs is often caused by dryness – moisturising regularly can help combat dry skin and minimise resulting itchiness.
 Whether you’ve got itchy lower legs, itchy thighs, or your whole leg is itchy, a variety of factors can lead to dry, itchy skin on legs, so they need to be treated with special care, for example:

 • Chafing – Sweat can make legs hot and clammy, causing rubbing and pulling of the skin as you walk.
 This can cause irritation, and result in dry, uncomfortable, skin between the legs.
 A good trick is to provide the skin with a protective barrier, like Vaseline® Healing Jelly, to reduce friction and chafing between the legs when walking or exercising.
 This protective layer prevents sweat from seeping into the chafed skin and irritating it further.

-Dry and itchy skin on legs can be uncomfortable, so it’s important to focus on finding quick, simple ways to moisturize and soothe the skin.
+Dry and itchy skin on legs can be uncomfortable, so it’s important to focus on finding quick, simple ways to moisturise and soothe dry skin.
 And it’s not just about treating dry legs, preventing the skin from drying out is also essential.
-Keeping up a good skin care regimen that involves moisturizing daily, exfoliating twice a week, and caring for your legs during and after shaving will help you to maintain soft, healthy legs in the long term
+Keeping up a good skin care regimen that involves moisturising daily, exfoliating twice a week, and caring for your legs during and after shaving will help you to maintain soft, healthy legs in the long term

 The advice in this article does not constitute medical advice, it is solely available for information purposes.

 How to Get Rid of Dry Skin

 Want to revitalize dry, itchy skin?
 Read on for dry skin remedies to help relieve & prevent dry patches so you can maintain soft, healthy skin.

 What is Healing Jelly, and What is It Used For?